Communicating strategies and needs

 What is a SEND Support plan?

-A SEND Support Plan, is a document that is issued when a student is in receipt of a number of target and specialist interventions due to an identified SEN need, which is presenting as a significant barrier to their learning.
-This also means that the child will be on the SEN register.
+A SEND Support Plan, is a document that is issued when a student is in receipt of a number of target and specialist interventions due to an identified SEND need, which is presenting as a significant barrier to their learning.
+This also means that the child will be on the SEND register.

 The SEND Support Plan, supports the graduated approach by acting as a platform in which the school sets specific targets and monitors individual progress.
 Unlike the EHCP, the SEND Support Plan is not a legal document and is reviewed on a termly basis.